 Writing book review, or recommending books, is a lot like movie reviews for me.
 I want so badly to tell you all the reasons you should (even must!) read the book or see the movie.
 However, I want you to experience it, just as I did – without knowing what’s coming.
 I live in fear of giving anything away that’ll spoil the experience for the next person!

 There are so many trying and tragic moments in Katharine Hepburn’s life that are tempting for me to talk about.
 Moments that would, definitely, make you want to grab a copy of the book and… as they say, “Read All About It!”
-But, I’m picking the lock because I want you to have the same, “Oh my Lord!” moments I had while enjoying this book.
+But, I’m picking the lock because I want you to have the same, “Oh my!” moments I had while enjoying this book.

 Suffice to say, I know where Katharine Hepburn got her strength.
 She earned it.
 With some of the things life threw at her, her choices were to let life BREAK her spirit or MAKE her stronger.
 She chose the latter.
 Boy did she choose the latter!